 engineering

-Reaching new heights: Engineering students assist researchers in flying world’s largest quadcopter drone
+Reaching new heights: engineering students assist researchers in flying world’s largest quadcopter drone

 You’d be forgiven for wondering what on earth a ‘Giant Foamboard Quadcopter’ is.
 Better yet, you’d be forgiven for thinking it’s something out of a DC movie or Stan Lee comic strip.
 Superheroes and gadgets aside, picture this: it’s CASCADE Collaboration Workshop Week, and a group of 35 students and researchers from UK universities were […]